 Solvency expresses the proportion of technical liabilities that is covered by assets.
 The return on assets during the year was positive.
-Outstanding obligations are valued at year-end based on a discount rate curve which is based on market interest rates for the first upcoming ten years and then a gradual adjustment to a fixed macro interest rate of 4.2%.
+Outstanding obligations are valued at year-end based on a discount rate curve which is based on market interest rates for the first upcoming ten years and then a gradual adjustment to a fixed ultimate forward rate of 4.2%.
 The rate which has been used has a lower level than the previous year which means that the value of outstanding obligations has risen.
+Returns in excess of the average guaranteed interest have contributed to strengthening and taken overall solvency is unchanged due to the valuation of outstanding assets and the interest level of obligations.